 What is a fair rent increase?

-Review clauses in tenancy agreements
+Review clauses in occupational contracts

 • When the rent increase will occur